Tips On How To Free Yourself From Emotional Eating

-We know, chocolate makes happy and actives the happiness hormones.
+We know, chocolate activates the happiness hormones.
 Snacking helps.
 It is so easy and fast to get relaxed.
 Eating helps with stress.

 The bad thing is that we gain weight from stress and emotional eating.
-In addition to this, we make ourself stress because we know we gain weight!
+In addition to this, we make ourselves stressed because we know we gain weight!
 Feelings of happiness with a side effect.